jswagbo/nba-prop-pipeline/README.md

 # NBA Prop Pipeline

 `refresh.py` fetches NBA player prop odds from the Odds API and scores them with a trained regression model.
+It now collects rebound and assist markets in addition to points, though predictions are still generated for points only.

 ## Setup